U.S. Legal System

 Table.
 Summary of U.S. Federal Government

-Indicates what government is empowered to do and what government is prohibited from doing.
+The Constitution indicates what government is empowered to do and what government is prohibited from doing.

 |Legislative Branch||Executive Branch||Judicial Branch|